csci110/csci110.github.io/1_StrangerHunt.md

 Yes!
 It looks like `handleMouseClick` will do what we need.
 Now we must define the method we want to invoke when a mouse button release on the sprite is detected.
 By the way you can see the whole sgc reference [here.](https://dewv.github.io/csci110-retooled/sgc/GameController.html)

-To customize sprite behavior, we must first create a new class that `extend`s the `Sprite` class.
+To customize sprite behavior, we must first create a new class that `extends` the `Sprite` class.
 This allows us to modify the default behavior for mouse clicks (which is do nothing) by **overriding** the `Sprite` class's `handleMouseClick`method.

 - [ ] Add the following class definition to your `strangerHunt.js` file, somewhere after your `import` command: